murahman2008/s-vic-quiz/readme.txt

 2. run [node index.js] - this will turn the server on and the server should be listening to port 5000 / whichever the port being assigned to on index.js

 3. access the endpoints from the browser

-For any queries or question please contact me on murahman2008@gmail.com / 04 3333 2493

-thanks...